Vitamin A is a fat-soluble vitamin that is stored in the body (mainly the liver) until it is required by the body.

 Consuming too much vitamin A over many years may also impact on bone health.

-Many multivitamins and common supplements, like cod liver oil, are high in vitamin A. Speak to your GP or healthcare provider if you're concerned about nutritional deficiencies or if you're considering taking supplements.
+Speak to your GP or healthcare provider if you're concerned about nutritional deficiencies or if you're considering taking supplements.

 Which foods are good sources of vitamin A?

-Preformed vitamin A is only found in animal sources including liver, dairy products and fish – these are rich sources.
-Plant sources contain carotenoids and beta-carotene is converted to retinol in the body.
+Alongside the above rich sources, plant sources contain carotenoids and beta-carotene is converted to retinol in the body.
 Carotenoids give food a vibrant yellow or orange colour and are found in foods such as carrots, yellow peppers, butternut squash, pumpkin and sweet potato.
 They are also found in dark green fruits and vegetables such as spinach, kale and lettuce.

 pumpkin soup in white bowl on wooden table